davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 [Datatypes](https://www.w3.org/TR/rdf12-concepts/#section-Datatypes) define
 logical (information) and lexical (data) values and the lexical-to-(logical)-value (L2V) mapping between them, but today's ontologies support only primitive datatypes such as strings and numbers.
-An abstract syntax defines the L2V mapping for all logical values including data structures, messages and documents, and in an information-centric ontology every digital resource could be modeled as a datatype with an L2V mapping.
+An abstract information model defines the L2V mapping for all logical values including data structure, messages and documents, and an ontology that supports abstract information models would be able to define an L2V mapping for all messages and documents.

-Data modeling has a history beginning long before the advent of ontologies, with semantics defined by conceptual and logical data models illustrated using entity relationship diagrams, and physical data models for specific storage formats.
-But the ontology terminology of datatypes performing L2V mapping is a particularly precise way of explaining the logical/lexical relationship.
+Data modeling has a history beginning long before the advent of ontologies, with semantics defined by conceptual and logical data models separated from physical data models for storage formats.
+But the ontology terminology of datatypes performing L2V mapping is a novel and precise way of explaining the relationship between logical and lexical values.

 ![Entity Relationship Diagram](../../Images/erd-template.png)

-As described by ASN.1, abstract syntaxes define the semantics of logical values, with the translation from logical to physical/lexical defined in encoding specifications separate from the logical type definitions.
-Links between types are defined in the logical specification separately from the details of how they are represented as data in different formats, and a graph of logical type relationships has only two kinds of edge: contain and reference.

 ### 1.2 Common Platform Enumeration